Learning to treat critical feedback as a gift rather than a threat

 Photograph of a white hand holding a bouquet of pink, orange, yellow, purple and white flowers and green foliage above a wooden floor and white door and curtains in the background

-This is especially important to do with low-level critical feedback.
-Things that might be easy to let slide in th moment but can solidify into resentment and mistrust over time.
+This is especially important when we are dealing with low-level critical feedback.
+Things that might be easy to let slide in the moment but can solidify into resentment and mistrust over time.
 For example:

-I struggle that you’re always late but don’t communicate.
-Please just let me know and we can meet later next time.
+I struggle that you’re always late.
+Please just text me and we can meet later next time.

 Because when we let the hurt, resentment or anger build up over time, we get to a point where it either explodes, comes out sideways or the relationship simply fizzles out because people can’t figure out how to tend to these tensions.